Engraving by Jacob De Gheyn Man with Spear and Sword from the 17th century

 Jacob De Gheyn, Man with a weapon in hand, spear and sword, a print from 1607 depicting a soldier in military uniform.
 It is an important example of late Mannerist engraving art.
 De Gheyn, one of the most influential engravers of his time, dedicated most of his career to depicting military themes, which were particularly relevant in 17th-century Europe, marked by conflicts and wars.

-The print is part of the work “Wapenhandelinghe van Roers, Musquetten ende Spiessen”, a manual that not only contains instructions on the use of weapons but also serves as a historical document providing insights into the customs and life of soldiers of that era.
-The engravings in the volume illustrate a wide range of military figures, with particular attention to details of uniforms and weapons, reflecting the tactical and military evolution after the Union of Utrecht in 1579.
+The print is part of the work “Wapenhandelinghe van Roers, Musquetten ende Spiessen,” a manual that not only contains instructions on the use of weapons but also serves as a historical document providing insights into the customs and life of soldiers of that era.
+The engravings included in the volume illustrate a wide range of military figures, with particular attention to details of uniforms and weapons, reflecting the tactical and military evolution after the Union of Utrecht in 1579.

-The central figure of the work, a soldier with a halberd, symbolizes not only authority and nobility but also the era in which innovative combat strategies and infantry organization, promoted by figures like Maurice of Nassau, changed the battlefield landscape in Europe.
+The central figure of the work, a soldier with a halberd, symbolizes not only authority and nobility but also the era in which innovative combat strategies and infantry organization, promoted by figures such as Maurice of Nassau, transformed the battlefield landscape in Europe.

 Preserved as an important element of military history and the evolution of weaponry techniques in the 17th century, De Gheyn’s works have become highly sought-after collectibles for historians, collectors, and art enthusiasts.
 The fact that they are available in large numbers and cover diverse topics allows for an exploration of various aspects of military life of that period, making each print a small historical treasure.